VanessaTsang888/ModernReactWithRedux2021/s12-understanding-hooks-in-react/159-linking-to-a-wikipedia-page/notes-lect-159.md

 **_Take user to a particular page_**
 Make sure that the anchor element has a href property assigned to it.
 WRite a set of braces for templating and inside a set of back-ticks with url and string templating with pageid inside of it.
+When user hover over btn, they can see from bottom-left the page id of the page that btn will take the user.

 ```js
 <a className='ui button' href={`https://en.wikipedia.org?curid=${result.pageid}}>Go</a>